frappe/erpnext_documentation/user/manual/en/buying/purchase-order.md

 * Create: From a submitted Purchase Order, you can create the following:

-    * Purchase Receipt - A receipt indicating you've received the items.
+    * [Purchase Receipt](/docs/user/manual/en/stock/purchase-receipt) - A receipt indicating you've received the items.
-    * Purchase Invoice - An invoice/bill for the purchase order.
+    * [Purchase Invoice](/docs/user/manual/en/accounts/purchase-invoice) - An invoice/bill for the purchase order.
-    * Payment Entry - A payment entry indicates that payment has been made against a purchase order.
+    * [Payment Entry](/docs/user/manual/en/accounts/payment-entry) - A payment entry indicates that payment has been made against a purchase order.
-    * Journal Entry - A Journal Entry is recorded in the general ledger.
+    * [Journal Entry](/docs/user/manual/en/accounts/journal-entry) - A Journal Entry is recorded in the general ledger.
-    * Auto Repeat - Repeat the order at specific intervals.

     ![Purchase Order post submitting](/docs/assets/img/buying/po-after-submit.png)